info@rubertpartners.com |

 You (or your lawyer) submit a Request for Mediation to the chosen institution, such as the Dubai International Arbitration Centre (DIAC), the DIFC Courts, or the ADGM Arbitration Centre.

-The request includes basic details about the dispute, the identity of the other party, and your willingness to mediate.
+- The request includes basic details of the dispute, identification of the other party, and confirmation of willingness to mediate.

-The institution then contacts the other party formally — usually by email and courier — inviting them to participate in mediation.
+The institution formally contacts the other party by email and/or courier, inviting them to participate in mediation.

 If the other party accepts, the institution assists with:

-If the other party declines or does not respond, the mediation simply does not proceed — but your good-faith attempt to resolve the dispute amicably may later be recognised by a court or tribunal.
+If the other party declines or does not respond, the mediation does not proceed.
+However, the attempt may later be viewed by a court or tribunal as evidence of good faith.

 Why This Approach Helps

-It shows good faith and professionalism, especially in commercial or employment contexts.
+- It demonstrates good faith and professionalism, particularly in commercial or employment disputes.

 3. Step Two: Choosing a Mediator or Institution

-In the UAE, mediation can be conducted privately or through an ADR institution.
+In the UAE, mediation may be conducted privately or through an ADR institution.

 Private Mediation

-Parties may appoint a mediator directly — for example, through Rubert & Partners, where mediators are legally qualified and experienced in both commercial and family matters.
-Private mediation offers greater flexibility in scheduling, language, and confidentiality.
+Parties may appoint a mediator directly, for example through Rubert & Partners, where mediators are legally qualified and experienced in both commercial and family matters.
+Private mediation offers flexibility regarding timing, language, and confidentiality.

 Institutional Mediation

-Several UAE institutions administer mediation under their own rules:
+Several UAE institutions administer mediation under established procedural rules:

-Dubai International Arbitration Centre (DIAC) – under the DIAC Mediation Rules.
+- Dubai International Arbitration Centre (DIAC) – mediation under DIAC Mediation Rules.

-DIFC Courts – offering non-court connected and court-connected institutional mediation.
+- DIFC Courts – court-connected and non-court-connected mediation.

-Abu Dhabi Global Market (ADGM) – with court annexed mediation services.
+- Abu Dhabi Global Market (ADGM) – court-annexed mediation services.

-These institutions maintain panels of qualified mediators and provide standard procedures, fee structures, and enforceability mechanisms.
+These institutions maintain panels of qualified mediators and provide predictable procedures, fee structures, and enforceability mechanisms.

 4. Step Three: Preparing for the Mediation

-Once a mediator is appointed, the parties (and their lawyers, if involved) provide a short case summary and relevant documents.
-The mediator may hold a preliminary call or meeting to explain the process and schedule.
+Once a mediator is appointed, the parties (and their lawyers, if involved) submit a brief case summary and relevant documents.
+The mediator may hold a preliminary call or meeting to explain the process and confirm scheduling.

-Mediation can be conducted in person or online, often lasting one full day or several shorter sessions.
+Mediation may be conducted in person or online and typically lasts one full day or several shorter sessions.

 5. Costs of Mediation in the UAE

-Mediation is significantly more cost-effective than arbitration or litigation.
+Mediation is generally more cost-effective than arbitration or litigation.

 Private Mediation Fees